Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Recommendations for updating the IAU WGCCRE solution

 Pending an actual measurement of orientation and rotation angles, and with some simplifications as detailed below, the solution obtained in Section~\ref{sec_admseries} above assuming that the Galilean satellites are entirely solid and are locked in the multi-frequency Cassini state with non-zero obliquities and considering a recent orbital theory would be a perfectly acceptable replacement of the current IAU WG solution.
 The only thing we do not calculate here is the value of the libration $\gamma_u$.
 Libration computations can be found in \cite{Ram11} or \cite{VanH13}.
 The periodic variations $\Delta \mu$ that are included in the rotation angle $W$ are the periodic terms of the transformation from $\phi_{Inertial}$, see Eq.~(\ref{eq_Wphiinert}), and therefore does not include $\gamma_u$.

 The Earth equatorial coordinates $\alpha_{LP}$ and $\delta_{LP}$ of the Laplace planes of our solution are close to those of the IAU WG solutions (they differ at most by $0.01^\circ$ and $0.005^\circ$, respectively), but more precise, see Table~\ref{tab_refplanes}.
 We therefore recommend updating the mean values of $\alpha^{IAU}$ and $\delta^{IAU}$ with $\alpha_{LP}$ and $\delta_{LP}+\delta_{S\,0} $ as given in Tables~\ref{tab_refplanes} and \ref{tab_trxtry}, using at least three digits after the decimal point to take advantage of the improved precision achieved by recent ephemerides.
 The mean value for $\delta$ should also include the small increment $\delta_{S\,0}$, see Eq.~(\ref{eq_deltat}), because of the power reduction of a squared sine term in the second-order part of Eq.~(\ref{eq_deltatransfo}).
 Computing a new independent $W_0$ requires control network computations which are beyond the scope of the present study.
-Here, the numerical value of $W_0$ is chosen to ensure that our defined prime meridian location ($ W + \alpha_S \sin\delta_S$, where the $\alpha \sin\delta$ term accounts for the equator precession) matches that of the IAU WG model at the J2000 epoch.
+Here, the numerical value of $W_0$ is chosen to ensure that our defined prime meridian location ($ W + \alpha_S \sin\delta_S$, where the $\alpha_S \sin\delta_S$ term accounts for the equator precession) matches that of the IAU WG model at the J2000 epoch.
 The corresponding corrections are $-0.25$, $2.8$, $-4.6$, and $-11.5$ km, respectively.

-The IAU WG rates in $\alpha^{IAU}$ ($-9 \, 10^{-5}$ deg/y) and $\delta^{IAU}$ ($3 \, 10^{-5}$ deg/y) were last updated to match those of Jupiter in the 2005 report \citep{Sei07}.
-Here, with the JUP387 ephemerides, we find rates in $\alpha_S$ and $\delta_S$ (e.g.~$-6.5 \, 10^{-5}$ deg/y and $2.4 \, 10^{-5}$ deg/y for Io, see Table~\ref{tab_trxtry}) that are in good agreement with the rates in Jupiter's equatorial coordinates of the current IAU WG solution ($-6.499 \, 10^{-5}$ deg/y and $2.413 \, 10^{-5}$ deg/y).
+Originally, the IAU WG adopted the Jovian $\alpha$ and $\delta$ rates ($-9 \times 10^{-5}$ deg/y and $3 \times 10^{-5}$ deg/y in $\alpha$ and $\delta$, respectively) from \cite{Lie79} and used them as the rates for the Galilean satellites as well.
+It was not until the 2005 report (see \citealt{Sei07}) that the Jovian rates were updated, but the IAU WG did not update those of the satellites at the same time.
+Here, with the JUP387 ephemerides, we find rates in $\alpha_S$ and $\delta_S$ (e.g.~$-6.5 \times 10^{-5}$ deg/y and $2.4 \times 10^{-5}$ deg/y for Io, see Table~\ref{tab_trxtry}) that are in good agreement with the rates in Jupiter's equatorial coordinates of the current IAU WG solution ($-6.499 \times 10^{-5}$ deg/y and $2.413 \times 10^{-5}$ deg/y).
 We therefore recommend updating the $\alpha$ and $\delta$ IAU WG rates for the Galilean satellites to the currently adopted rate for Jupiter.
 For the rates in $W$, those of Table~\ref{tab_trxtry}, based on recent ephemerides, could replace the IAU WG rates.